Moringa peregrina

 Water Purification.
 The seeds of this tree have been used to purify water since ancient Egypt.
 A proteinaceous component of the seeds coagulates solids and seed extracts have antimicrobial properties.

 Ornamental for Landscaping.
 The tree is grown as an ornamental in Saudi Arabia and the Middle East.
-We believe it may have applications for xeriscaping in other areas with similar.
-It does well here in Hawaii as a container plant and can be grown in cinder based soil media.
+We believe it may have applications for xeriscaping in other areas with similar growing conditions.

 Invasiveness Potential